kzankpe/go-projects/github-activities/README.md

 ## Features

-This recent activities of a user.
+List recent activities of a user.

 ## Installation